-We may have only had 24 hours on this beautiful island, but I felt that we packed it with the perfect amount of sightseeing to get a good taste of the island without leaving there exhausted.
+We may have only had one night in Bermuda, but I felt that we packed it with the perfect amount of sightseeing to get a good taste of the island without leaving there exhausted.
 I also realized that while we may have done things a little differently without our son, we didn’t feel like we were missing out.
-(Those mopeds and snoring can wait for next time!)
+(Those mopeds and snorkeling can wait for next time!)
 It was just a different kind of travel that we were getting used to and gradually loving more and more.

 Know Before You Go:

-- Be prepared that transportation and store hours could be extremely limited if your trip falls on a national holiday.
+- Be prepared that transportation and store hours in Bermuda could be extremely limited if your trip falls on a national holiday.
 (This happened to us!)
 Check the National holidays in Bermuda here.

 - Bermuda is essentially off the cost of North Carolina, so the weather does get cool in the late fall to early spring.
 Definitely something to keep in mind if you’re considering a one of those discounted Bermuda cruises in the Fall.